 Exhaust system: Make sure there are no loose supports, cracks or holes.
 If the sound of the exhaust seems unusual or there is a smell of exhaust fumes, immediately have the exhaust system inspected by a NISSAN dealer.
-(See "PRECAUTIONS WHEN STARTING AND DRIVING" in the "5.
-Starting and driving" section for exhaust gas (carbon monoxide).)
+(See "Precautions when starting and driving" (P.5-2) for exhaust gas (carbon monoxide).)